-After the Great Depression, both hotels fell on hard times and eventually into disrepair.
-The fate of the buildings, especially the West Baden hotel, remained in jeopardy until Hoosier billionaire Bill Cook took an interest and restored them to their earlier glory.
+Both hotels eventually fell on hard times and into disrepair until Hoosier billionaire Bill Cook took an interest and restored them to their earlier glory.
 The buildings are once again sights to behold, and I would encourage anyone looking for a historic getaway to stay at one or the other.
 But whichever one you choose, make sure you visit and walk around the lobbies and grounds of both hotels.

-Boone can dish it out, but he can't take it.
+I can dish it out, but I can't take it.

 Shepard wants to be a builder or an architect.

 Shepard: "If they ever rebuild this place I think they should..."
 I don't think Mr. Cook (now passed away) would appreciate that comment.
 I can't imagine how many millions he invested in both buildings.